Normal blood sugar range fluctuates around a setpoint of 70-110 mg/dL or 700-1100 parts per million (ppm).

 Your blood sugar level will go up or down whether you’ve just eaten, when you’ve exercised recently, and when you experience stress.

-It’s been almost a century since Charles Banting’s discovery that high blood sugar (diabetes mellitus) has to do with the production of insulin by islet cells located in your pancreas.
+It’s been almost a century since Charles Banting’s discovery that high blood sugar (“diabetes mellitus”) relates to insulin.
+And that insulin relates to islet cells (located in, but not part of, your pancreas).

-Diabetes makes you feel heavy, slow.
-Hypoglycemia makes you feel shaky, restless, hungry.
+Diabetes makes you feel heavy, slow, and thirsty.
+Hypoglycemia makes you feel flighty, jittery, and hungry.

 What Causes Low or High Blood Sugar?

 A mechanistic understanding of blood sugar says that, when we eat food, the sugars in the food would flood straight into our bloodstream if not for insulin.
 Insulin makes all your body cells “open” and store the sugar, which takes the sugar out of circulation.

 The myth of diabetes is that the islet cells or the pancreas don’t “work” properly.
 The sugar we eat just floods directly into the body fluids, because it isn’t taken into the body’s cells.